Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

-There are many roads that lead from downtown Vancouver to Stanley Park.
-The park is within walking distance from downtown, assuming a person is reasonably fit and mobile.
-In addition to the roads, there is a lovely pedestrian path that travels beside Burrard Inlet from downtown to the park.
+Many roads lead from downtown Vancouver to Stanley Park.
+The park is within walking distance from the downtown area, assuming a person is reasonably fit and mobile.
+In addition to the roads, there is a lovely pedestrian and cycle path that travels beside Burrard Inlet from downtown to the park.
 Bus service is available, too.
 The park contains pay parking areas for vehicles.

 To reach the park, head along any road that heads west from the downtown core.
-In Vancouver, it's easy to identify the direction in which you're moving.
+In Vancouver, it's easy to identify the direction in which you're moving, at least on a reasonably clear day.
 Just look for the mountains—they represent north.
 In fact, they're called the North Shore Mountains because they're on the north shore of Burrard Inlet.

 A Route for Walkers: Robson Street

-I take the SkyTrain (a rapid transit system) to the downtown area and then walk to the park from there.
-One of my favorite routes to Stanley Park is along Robson Street, which is one of the most popular roads in downtown Vancouver.
+I often take the SkyTrain (a rapid transit system) to the downtown area and then walk to the park from there.
+One of my favorite walking routes to Stanley Park is along Robson Street, which is a popular road in downtown Vancouver.